rubenjanss/visual-conversation-starters/README.md

 # Visual Conversation Starters

-This repository contains the dataset and code associated with the paper *"Cool glasses, where did you get them?": Generating Visually Grounded conversation starters for Human-Robot Dialogue*, by Ruben Janssens, Pieter Wolfert, Thomas Demeester, and Tony Belpaeme, published at HRI'22. **Coming soon: LINK**
+This repository contains the dataset and code associated with the paper *"Cool glasses, where did you get them?": Generating Visually Grounded conversation starters for Human-Robot Dialogue*, by Ruben Janssens, Pieter Wolfert, Thomas Demeester, and Tony Belpaeme, published at [HRI'22](https://dl.acm.org/doi/abs/10.5555/3523760.3523884).

 In this work, we built a system that generates questions for robots to start an open-domain conversation with a user, based on visual information.